custom-components/pyscript/docs/reference.rst

 State variables can be used and set just by using them as normal Python variables.
 However, there could be cases where you want to dynamically generate the variable name (e.g., in a function or loop where the state variable name is computed dynamically).
-These functions allow you to get and set a variable using its string name.
+These functions allow you to get and set a variable or attribute using its string name.
 The set function also allows you to optionally set the attributes, which you can't do if you are directly assigning to the variable:

 ``state.delete(name)``
   Deletes the given state variable or attribute.
 The Python ``del`` statement can also be used to delete a state variable or attribute.
+``state.exist(name)``
+  Returns ``True`` if the given state variable or attribute exists, otherwise ``False``.
 ``state.get(name)``
   Returns the value of the state variable given its string ``name``.
 A ``NameError`` exception is thrown if the name doesn't exist.
 If ``name`` is a string of the form ``DOMAIN.entity.attr``